JanWeeee/FarmAid/README.md

-# EduLoan
+# FarmAid
-An application focused on providing educational loans to students.
-Users can apply for loans to cover tuition fees, books, and other educational expenses.
-Admins can manage loan applications and feedback from students.
+An application focused on providing loans to Farmers.